snow-R3/ton-python/README.md

 saved into the passed filename.

 To run the code transformation you need to call a function `main` wrapped `@script` decorator.
-As the result you will get the Fift code.
+As a result you will get the generated Fift code.

 #### Include another Fift script